Mews Glossary for Open API users

 [Accounting Items](#AccountingItem) are split into [Order](#Order) items (consumed items, such as night stays or products) and Payment items (such as cash, credit card payments or invoices).
 Thus a Payment is a financial payment on an account.

-Payment Card
+## Payment Card <a href="#paymentcard" id="paymentcard"></a>

 A Payment Card is a payment device in the form of a physical card or its electronic equivalent issued by a financial institution and which enables its owner to authorize payments from the owner's financial account.
-A Payment Card is associated with a Customer or Company.
-Multiple Payment Cards can be linked to a Profile, see Adding a new payment cardarrow-up-right.
+A Payment Card is associated with a [Customer](#Customer) or [Company](#Company).
+Multiple Payment Cards can be linked to a [Profile](#Profile), see [Adding a new payment card](https://help.mews.com/s/article/add-a-new-payment-card?language=en_US).

 A Portfolio is a collection of [Properties](#Property) or [Enterprises](#Enterprise) that form part of a single group, for the purposes of centralised management of that group when using **Mews Multi-Property**.
 See also [Multi-property](#Multi-property).

-Portfolio Access Token
+## Portfolio Access Token <a href="#portfolioaccesstoken" id="portfolioaccesstoken"></a>

 Portfolio Access Tokens are special types of [Access Token](#AccessToken) that grant access to all [Properties](#Property) or [Enterprises](#Enterprise) within a [Portfolio](#Portfolio), rather than just a single [Property](#Property) or [Enterprise](#Enterprise).
 These are used to facilitate [Multi-property](#Multi-property) functionality through the **Mews Open API**.
 API operations that support Portfolio Access Tokens may work across all [Enterprises](#Enterprise) within scope of the token, or you may specify which individual [Enterprise](#Enterprise) from within the [Portfolio](#Portfolio) you wish the operation to work with.